oasis-tcs/openeox/eox-core-v-1-0/prose/edit/src/conformance.md

 * **OpenEoX Core Information**: An EoX information in the format defined by this document.
 * **OpenEoX Core Producer**: A program which emits output in the OpenEoX Core format.
 * **OpenEoX Core Consumer**: A program that reads and interprets OpenEoX Core Information.
-* **OpenEoX Core Library**: A library that implements OpenEoX Core data capabilities.
 * **OpenEoX Core Basic Validator**: A program that reads a JSON object and checks it against the JSON schema and performs mandatory tests.
 * **OpenEoX Core Extended Validator**: A OpenEoX Core Basic Validator that additionally performs recommended tests.
 * **OpenEoX Core Full Validator**: A OpenEoX Core Extended Validator that additionally performs guidance tests.
+* **OpenEoX Core Library**: A library that implements OpenEoX Core data capabilities.
+* **OpenEoX Core Library with Basic Validation**: A OpenEoX Core Library that also satisfies the conformance target "OpenEoX Core Basic Validator".
+* **OpenEoX Core Library with Extended Validation**: A OpenEoX Core Library that also satisfies the conformance target "OpenEoX Core Extended Validator".
+* **OpenEoX Core Library with Full Validation**: A OpenEoX Core Library that also satisfies the conformance target "OpenEoX Core Full Validator".

 ### Conformance Clause 1: OpenEoX Core Information